-The Audit Committee has a policy that requires a former key audit partner to observe a coolingoff period of at least two years before being appointed as a member of the Audit Committee.
+The Audit Committee has a policy that requires a former key audit partner to observe a cooling-off period of at least two years before being appointed as a member of the Audit Committee.

 Application : Applied

-Explanation on : application of the practice The policy on such restriction is stated in the Company's Board Charter that can be viewed on the Company's website at www.petron.com.my .
+Explanation on : application of the practice The policy on such restriction is stated in the Company's Board Charter that can be viewed on the Company's website at www.petron.com.my.
 The restriction was inserted as part of the amendments to the Board Charter arising from the Malaysian Corporate Governance Code 2017.
 As a general practice, the Company does not appoint former partners of its external audit firm(s) to become a Director on the Board.
 This is done to ensure that there is sufficient separation between the functions of the external auditor and the Board as well as the Board Audit & Risk Management Committee and avoiding any undue influence on the Board in relation to the financials.

 Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are re encouraged to complete t equired to complete the columns below.
+Non-large companies are he columns below.

 Measure :

 Timeframe :